-A FICO score is used by lenders and credit card issuers to predict how likely you are to repay them.
+Lenders and credit card issuers use a FICO score to predict how likely you are to repay them.
 Often this score determines your interest rate.
 You can boost your credit score (FICO) in just a few months.
 FICO scores range from 300 to 850.

 Good: 700 to 759